Becky Bloomwood: Shopaholic & Sister

-As Beck's new job is not scheduled to commence immediately, Luke orders her to sort everything out in her spare time.
+As Becky's new job is not scheduled to commence immediately, Luke orders her to sort everything out in her spare time.
 Taking the advice of her kindly neighbors, Becky uses eBay in order to sell most of the items to make most of the money back to pay Luke back.
 She also accidentally sells 20 Tiffany clocks (which was meant as a gift for the Arcodas Group).
 When Luke discovers Becky's mistake from his co-worker who bought the clocks for a cool 20k pounds, he is cross with her careless attitude and they go days without talking to each other.
 The Bloomwoods come for a visit and are ready to tell Becky the news.
 They wanted to wait until she settled back home before revealing important news to their daughter.
 Becky learns that she has an older half-sister named Jessica because her father had a relationship with another woman named Marguerite.
 Graham explained that they had a relationship before she met another man named Bill Bertram who was an owner of a grocery store in Cumbria and married him.
 Excited at the prospect of having a sister, Becky thinks that Jessica will be exactly like her, will share a similar passion for shopping and watching films and even helping her cope with Suze no longer being her friend.
 Becky is disappointed when she initially meets Jess, who is thrifty, environmentally friendly and a bit standoffish.
 Jess lacks enthusiasm when Becky gives her a gift.

 After a heated confrontation with her sister, Becky faces marital problems with Luke whom is displeased with the way she's behaving and having found out that she set him up for a meeting with Nathan Temple.
 While both of them spend a few days fighting with each other, Becky feels insulted when Luke talks highly of Jess in being more helpful than her.
 She is angry and in tears, Becky tells him off that she's had a lot of her own problems the last few weeks and he never had time for her.
 Despite showing compassion for her, Luke maintains he needs time away from Becky and hopes while he's away, she can reassess her behavior.
 After he leaves, Becky reads from a paper which compiles a list of complaints Luke has with her and concludes that her marriage has fallen apart.
 She tries to call Suze, but she is too busy with Lulu in planning an outing for their children.
 Next, Becky attempts to call her parents for comfort, only to remember that they're going on a wellness cruise.